 The students from the universities will participate from testing of the payloads in laboratory up to utilization of the data from payloads.
 The micro satellite bus is planned and designed to carry different kinds of payloads like earth imaging, atmospheric applications, weather monitoring, stellar observations, scientific experiments etc. It will carry three payloads, one designed by Russian students and two by Indian students.

 The project will provide hands-on experience to the students in space experiments and data-processing.
 While Russia will study solar activity, India would monitor its influence on ionosphere.
-The project will be useful to forecast the energetic solar events that could impact manned and unmanned space missions.
+The project will be useful to forecast the energetic solar events that could impact crewed and uncrewed space missions.

 SolRad (Solar Radiation) is the name of equipment being developed by Moscow state university.
 The experimental equipment SolRad is intended for registration of hard X-ray radiation within the energy ranges of 10-100 keV, measurements of gamma- radiation within the energy ranges 0.02-5.0 MeV and charged particles: electrons with energy of 0.3-3.0 MeV and protons with energy of 3-100 MeV.